 Bindings are cloth with debossing that mimics quarter binding.
 The Astor Edition colophon is also debossed on the front of the book.

 Oddly, there is no half-title page and two title pages in the book.
-A portrait of Bryant faces a two color title page with the Crowell imprint.
+A portrait of Bryant faces a two-color title page with the Crowell imprint.

-A second title page is much simpler, and includes the author of the biographical sketch included in this book (by Nathan Haskell Dole).
+A second title page is much simpler and includes the author of the biographical sketch included in this book (by Nathan Haskell Dole).
 It is possible that the first title page was original to an earlier edition of the book, and the second title page was added with Dole’s name, for this edition.
-One seeming requirement for books to be used in high school and college courses was inclusion of a scholarly introduction, which was new to this edition of the book.
+One seeming requirement for books to be used in high school and college courses was the inclusion of a scholarly introduction, which was new to this edition of the book.